embrisa/monkeyread/README.md

 - State variables (such as current letters, round, score, reflash count, and display speed) are reset or updated appropriately at the start of each new round or game.

 **7. Scoring System:**
-- Points are awarded based on the current display speed (faster speed = more points).
+- Points are awarded based on the current display time (faster time = more points).
 - **Perfect (All glyphs correct & in order):** Max points for the round!
-Display speed for the next round significantly decreases (gets faster).
+Display time for the next round significantly decreases (gets faster).
 - **Correct glyphs, wrong order:** Good points!
-Display speed moderately decreases.
+Display time moderately decreases.
 - **Any incorrect glyph / Not all glyphs identified:** No points for the round.
-Display speed slightly increases (gets slower).
+Display time slightly increases (gets slower).
 - **Each re-flash reduces your score for the round by 20%.**
-- **Speed:** The "Speed" shown in the scoreboard is the number of milliseconds each letter is displayed during the flashing sequence (not the total time for the whole sequence).
-The total time to display the full sequence is (Speed × Number of Letters).
+- **Time:** The "Time" shown in the scoreboard is the number of milliseconds each letter is displayed during the flashing sequence (not the total time for the whole sequence).
+The total time to display the full sequence is (Time × Number of Letters).
 - **Accuracy Score:** The "Accuracy" shown in the scoreboard is the percentage of letters you have entered correctly (including partial credit for correct letters in the wrong position) out of all letters attempted during the session.
 This helps you track your overall precision, not just your score.

 **8. User Experience Flow:**